tlotze/ophelia/doc/README.txt

 Ophelia
 =======

-Ophelia creates XHTML pages from templates written in TAL, the Zope Template Attribute Language.
+Ophelia creates XHTML pages from templates written in TAL, the Zope Tag Attribute Language.
 It is designed to reduce code repetition to zero.

 At present, Ophelia contains a request handler for the Apache2 web server.